-The two Denton IDDAS, which are installed on the passenger side window sill platforms, are used for all dummy and vehicle data acquisition.
-During the crash, all measurements are recorded in the system's random access memory with 12-bit resolution at a sample rate of 10 kHz.
+Two data acquisitions systems (either Denton IDDAS or DTS TDAS G5) are installed on the passenger side window sill platforms, and are used for all dummy and vehicle data acquisition.
+For the Denton IDDAS, all measurements are recorded in the system's random access memory with 12-bit resolution at a sample rate of 10 kHz.
 Signals in all channels convert simultaneously, so the time reference for different channels is not skewed.
 To ensure digital fidelity, all signals are filtered by an analog low-pass prefilter with a 2.5 kHz cutoff frequency.
+For the DTS TDAS G5 units, all measurements are recorded in the system's random access memory with 16-bit resolution at a sample rate of 10 kHz.
+Signals in all channels convert simultaneously, so the time reference for different channels is not skewed.
+To ensure digital fidelity, all signals are filtered by an analog low-pass prefilter with a 3 kHz cutoff frequency.

-After the data have been downloaded from the IDDAS, any initial offset from zero is removed from each channel by computing the mean value for 100 data points preceding the crash event (from 50 to 40 ms before impact) for each channel and subtracting each mean from the respective data channel.
+After the data have been downloaded from the data acquisition systems, any initial offset from zero is removed from each channel by computing the mean value for 100 data points preceding the crash event (from 50 to 40 ms before impact) for each channel and subtracting each mean from the respective data channel.
 With the exception of rib deflection and pelvic acceleration data, which are filtered to SAE CFC 180, all other data are digitally filtered using the frequency response classes recommended in SAE Recommended Practice J211/1 - Instrumentation for Impact Test - Part 1, Electronic Instrumentation MAR95 (SAE, 2000).
 All filtering and subsequent calculations are executed using DSP Development Corporation's (2002) DADiSP Version 6.0 NI NK B03.